 The International Slavery Museum has an important role to play in the modern world and while we continue to be a leading museum for introducing people to the horrors of transatlantic slavery and its legacies we also aim to be actively involved in current related issues.
 I am often deeply saddened by articles and news items which clearly indicate that for all the strides forward we have made (an African American President of the United States; legislation to challenge institutional racism) people around the world are regularly still seen as commodities, to be used and abused for someone else’s gain.
 Cultural differences, seen as interesting, positive factors for the majority are still seen as divisive and threatening, due to a lack of understanding, by others.
 Political rhetoric and government legislation across the world, particularly in Europe, often does not help.
 Targeting people’s lack of knowledge and deep rooted misgivings and prejudices often wins votes though.

 Depressing as this might be, my colleagues and I, and indeed all of you who support the International Slavery Museum, can make a difference.
 The world will not change overnight but it can change.
-If you have an issue you feel we need to be aware then contact the museum
+If you have an issue you feel we need to be aware then contact the museum, if you need to report a racist incident or other another form of hate crime there are local and national organisations such as the Hate Crime Unit of Merseyside Police and the independent charity Stop Hate UK.

 Bye for now